usaid-cs/yesterday-i-learned/random.md

 - The fastest red card in football went to [a man named Lee Todd](https://www.theguardian.com/football/2009/jan/07/1), who said "FUCK me that was loud" to a referee.
 - [A young (underage) man had nudes of himself and was charged for being gay and a child sex offender.](https://www.reddit.com/r/news/comments/7abp34/child_sex_offenders_to_be_named_as_such_in_us/dp8pkix/) Kids, don't touch yourself.
 That's gay, pedophilic, and having sex with a minor.
 You die for that sort of thing.
 Jesus was right.
 Don't touch yourself.
 Big brother (he's over 18) is always watching.
 - There was a computer that [recorded files onto casette tapes.](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A) A 3MHz CPU proved enough for everything.
-- Aunt Irma can also be Aunt Flo.
 - "Stacked" was used to describe men's pecs and abs, "stacking" one over another.
 Then the same "stacked" was modified to describe women with large breasts as well.
 The problem here is that breasts don't stack unless you have multiple pairs of them.
 - 出世 ("exit life") means literally the opposite of it: entering life.
 - "Of course [I'd hire a programmer who doesn't code in his spare time], same as I'd hire a carpenter that doesn't spend his evenings building houses or an accountant that doesn't do accounts for recreation." - dimnakorr
-- American Chinese takeout boxes are [oyster pails](http://www.nytimes.com/2012/01/15/magazine/the-chinese-takeout-container-is-uniquely-american.html).
 - OJ Simpson killed two people, then got into a high speed police chase in a white Ford Bronco.
 Ford stopped making the Bronco for ~20 years for unrelated reasons.
 - **Gesture typing for "github" also gives you "virgin".**
 - Doctors need malpractice insurance.
 - Dave the minion has two eyes.
 Stuart the minion has one.
 There are also Kevin (tall), Bob (short), Tim (???) and Jerry (bald?)
 - In The Shining, that kid [Danny](http://www.idyllopuspress.com/meanwhile/30410/the-shining-how-the-kubrick-carpet-trick-works/) is actually called Danny in real life.
 His dad, Jack (a dull boy), is actually called Jack in real life. [whenever Jack is in the writing room, there's probably a bear rug](https://youtube.com/watch?v=_NxHrbfxaLI), and whenever he sees a ghost, it is usually through a mirror.
 [The wife](http://www.indiewire.com/2013/09/stephen-king-says-wendy-in-kubricks-the-shining-is-one-of-the-most-misogynistic-characters-ever-put-on-film-93450/) Wendy unfortunately isn't called Wendy in real life, but Stephen King said he didn't write her as that useless in his original book.
 - Apart from making Markdown, John Gruber the Daring Fireball man is apparently famous for some other things.
 Like Daring Fireball.
-- The sun's diameter is pretty close to 400 times that of the moon's (400.5).
 - The bee movie was produced and voiced by Jerry Seinfeld.
 - It is illegal to display a noose in a threatening manner in Virginia, New York, and Connecticut.
 - The [capital one mastercard](https://www.capitalone.ca/credit-cards/costco/#footnote2) that "doubles as your costco membership card" is literally just that.
 You use it to go through the door.
 You still need to pay the membership fee.
-- "In a traditional push-up the number is about 69% in the up position" "and 75% in the down position".
-For the half push-up it is "54% in the up position and 62% in the down position".
 - If your daycare costs more than (or even a little less than) your hourly wage, stay home.
 - _Nous baiserons vos femmes et vous serez cocus_ - Le tombeau des aristocrates, 1791; "We will fuck your wives and you will become cuckolds." [_Baiser_](http://www.alternative-dictionaries.net/dictionary/French/entry/baiser) also means to kiss.
 - [The throw-a-hoop-around-a-bottle carnival game is a scam.](https://www.youtube.com/watch?v=tk_ZlWJ3qJI)